iaretechnician/barebones-masterserver-wiki/Game-Server-Tutorial-(uNET).md

 Thankfully, unitys **uNET **has a built in Host mode which we can use to imitate a client and the server at the same time.
 There are two scripts that can help you automate the process:

 1. `GameServerStarter.cs` - this script handles command line arguments, provided when starting a game server process.
 There's a helpful flag EnableFakeArgs which can help you start the server with fake arguments provided in inspector.
-1. `BMUnetConnector.cs` - this component handles connecting client to game server.
+1. `UnetConnector.cs` - this component handles connecting client to game server.
 If **AutoJoinIfHost **flag is set, connector will try to authenticate you and spawn a character into the server right after you start the server as a host

 Adding these two components is what we're going to do in the next steps.